Tips for Living Green

 • and more!

 Use alternative methods of transportation.
-Plan out your trips using alternative transportation like bicycling, bus, rollerblading, walking, etc. You’ll get your exercise and get to where you want to go all in one!
-Try out the BruinBus Grocery Shuttle, the Supermarket Shuttle, to pick up groceries on Saturday mornings from the Hill.
+Plan out your trips using alternative transportation like bicycling, taking the bus, rollerblading, walking, etc. You’ll get your exercise and get to where you want to go all in one!
+Try out the BruinBus Grocery Shuttle, the Supermarket Shuttle, to pick up groceries on Saturdays and Sundays from the Hill.

 Explore LA without a car.
 UCLA Transportation Services developed a list of landmarks and things to see without a car, called U-SEE-LA.